Sk-Shubhasheesh/Git-Tutorial/README.txt

 3. `Staging Area` -> It is tell to us what all files are going to be part of the next version that we will create.
-This staging area is the place where git knows what changes will be done from the last version to the next version. git add <file> -> This command is used to move any file from working area to Staging area. git rm --cached <file> -> This command is used to move any file from Staging area to Working area.
+This staging area is the place where git knows what changes will be done from the last version to the next version.

+4. `Repository area` -> This area actually contains the details of all your previous registered version.
+And the file in this area git alredy manages them and knows their version history.

+5. `git add <file>` -> This command is used to move any file from working area to Staging area.

+6. `git rm --cached <file>` -> This command is used to move any file from Staging area to Working area.

+Note - Now lest say you want to move a file from staging area to repository area that means you need to actually create a version and in git versions are actually managed using commits.
+You can say that commit is like one version, one git commit like on git version.

+7 - `commit` -> Commit is a particular version of the project.
+It captures a snapshot of the projects staged changes and create a version out of it.
+You will say that whenever you crate the commit then you have actually registered a bunch of changes with git.

+8. `git commit` -> registers staging changes to a commit.

+9.`git log` -> list down all the commit of the repository.If you want to exit out of git log promt press `q`.

+10. `git restore <file>` -> It removes all the files changes from the staging area to be committed.
+This can be useful, if we did some dirty piece of code and now no more want it.
+Instead of deleting evey change line be line we can resotre or you can say restore last clean version of the file.